keelancook/lanyon/sermons.md

 ---

 ## Other Venues
 Below is a short list of sermons from other venues.
-Most of these are churches in our local associatio
+Most of these are churches in our local association in Houston.
+I'm privileged to preach often in our network of churches.
+Others are conferences or seminars.

 <!-- I need to get: (1) Sermon from copperfield, (2) Lufkin (?), (3) Go Talk, (4) Clear Lake? -->
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE2NzA0OTA4XX0=
+eyJoaXN0b3J5IjpbLTE5NDM1NTk2NjddfQ==
 -->